-If you have taken full or 24-hour retirement or opted out in 2020/21, you must complete a certificate for the period that you were a pensionable provider.
-Where a

-GP returns to practice following 24-hour retirement or has opted out but continues to work they may then wish to complete a second certificate for the entire year solely for other purposes.
-If a certificate has been completed solely for seniority purposes this should be made clear in box 98.
-As seniority payments ceased in March 2020, this will not be needed for the 2020/21 certificate.
+If you have taken full or 24-hour retirement or opted out in 2021/22, you must complete a certificate for the period that you were a pensionable provider.
+Where a GP returns to practice following 24-hour retirement or has opted out but continues to work they may then wish to complete a second certificate for the entire year solely for other purposes.